 Microplastic plague

 Today, microplastics are intentionally added to agriculture products to enhance crop yield, and to everyday products such as laundry detergents and shampoos, to achieve effects like long-lasting fragrance sensations.
 Microplastics are also generated by the deterioration of plastic materials used in automotive, electronics and sporting goods.
-As they resist degradation, these microplastics accumulate and destroy ecosystems and biodiversity.
-“80% of the microplastics in the ocean come from the degradation of these plastic materials,” Jamie explains.
+As they resist degradation, these microplastics accumulate and destroy ecosystems and biodiversity - notably, at least 80% of the microplastics in the ocean come from the degradation of such plastic materials.

 Shifting to bio